FICTION & NON-FICTION

-Nigel is ever at the forefront of experimentation, exploration and exciting ventures...
+Nigel was ever at the forefront of experimentation, exploration and exciting ventures...

 Nigel was one of the visionaries based at the infamous 101 Cromwell Road.
 David Gale wrote in The Independent "our preternaturally cool friend Nigel was running the hipster equivalent of an arty salon.
 Between our place and his, there passed the cream of London alternative society - poets, painters, film-makers, charlatans, activists, bores and self-styled visionaries"

-Nigel has been at the forefront of imaginative film and television.
-He has been involved in projects such as:
+Nigel was at the forefront of imaginative film and television.
+He was involved in projects such as:

 collaborating with Hugh Hudson, director of Chariots of Fire, on TV commercials and documentaries